Generic filters

 What is an R&D-intensive SME?

-An R&D-intensive SME is a company with qualifying R&D expenditure that is at least 40% of its total expenditure.
+An R&D-intensive SME is a loss-making SME with a qualifying R&D expenditure that is at least 40% of its total expenditure (30% for accounting periods on or after 1 April 2024).

 How much will an R&D-intensive SME receive?

-An R&D-intensive SME is able to claim a higher payable R&D tax credit rate of 14.5% (rather than the reduced 10%).
+An R&D-intensive SME can claim a higher payable R&D tax credit rate of 14.5% (rather than the reduced 10%).

 This means that loss-making R&D-intensive SMEs will receive a cash credit of £27 for every £100 spent on R&D expenditure instead of the reduced rate of £18.60 available to non-R&D-intensive SMEs.